ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
-Where you can set a specific API key for [Google Maps Advanced](/developers/user-guide/product-guide/widget-properties-events/advanced/google-maps-advanced) overriding the [Google Maps](/developers/user-guide/product-guide/the-console/console-tabs/more/account-variables/google-maps) account key
+    Where you can set a specific API key for <a href="/developers/user-guide/product-guide/widget-properties-events/advanced/google-maps-advanced">Google Maps Advanced</a> overriding the <a href="/developers/user-guide/product-guide/the-console/console-tabs/more/account-variables/google-maps">Google Maps</a> account key

 </td>
 </tr>